Libberator/AdventOfCodeTemplate/README.md

 	- Supports multi-line answers (\*only for Part 2).
 Tip: use StringBuilder
 - Benchmark project to compare your solution against your friends

-Note: For legal purposes, you should add the following line to your `.gitignore` because we don't own the rights to redistribute their data:
+Note: For legal purposes (because we don't own the rights to redistribute their data), the `.gitignore` includes the following line to ensure your input doesn't get pushed:
 > /AdventOfCode/*/input.txt

 For more info, see <a href="https://adventofcode.com/about">AdventOfCode's About Page</a>